jinhaochan/crackme/mexico/README.md

 ### Patch (v1)

 In the original code on line `00401642`, we see a comparison being done with `C1`.
-In the next line, if the value is smaller than `C1`, then we jump to line `00401653`, which prints the `try harder` string
+In the next line, if the value is smaller than `C1`, then we jump to line `00401653`, which prints the `"try harder"` string

 If we want to call the function to print the flag, we need to make value to be smaller than `C1`.